Ann-Geo/Ann-Geo.github.io/_pages/about.md

   - /about.html
 ---

-I am an HPC Systems Software Engineer at Oak Ridge National Laboratory.
-My areas of focus are system software development for Lustre distributed parallel filesystem and deployment of petascale file systems on leadership class supercomputers.
-I also conduct research on emerging Edge computing ecosystems emphasizing on their distributed system architecture and design aspects.
+I am an HPC Storage R&D staff at Oak Ridge National Laboratory.
+My areas of focus are system software development for Lustre distributed parallel filesystem, novel data durability schemes, and I/O performance evaluation for HPC storage.
+I also conduct research on emerging Edge computing ecosystems emphasizing on their distributed system architecture and Edge storage aspects.

 News
 ======